Nglstr/nglstr.github.io/README.md

 ![image](https://user-images.githubusercontent.com/102704355/161384782-4dec4ee7-31f9-4e15-9437-51898c88386b.png)

-> Genshin impact is an online open - world where yoy can explore freely, accomplish quests and much more.
+> Genshin impact is an online open - world where you can explore freely, accomplish quests and much more.

 | Character | | Description |
 | --------- | | ----------- |